improved ease of contribution for signature generation changes

 Or CSV (long line that I wrapped):

-Fully reviewing this (including testing on -stage) would take an hour or more depending on how long it took to deploy to -stage.
+Fully reviewing signature generation changes would take an hour or more depending on how long it took to deploy to -stage.

 I also worked on bug #1402037 which aimed to improve signatures for shutdownhang crashes which exceeded 255 characters and thus were truncated.
 One of the things I did for that bug was make a big text file with all the crash ids for shutdownhang crashes over the last week.
 There were around 17,000 crash ids in that list.